dice-group/mu-Bench/README.md

 ```
 ### Generating Benchmarks from Source
-Download the source code from [here](https://hobbitdata.informatik.uni-leipzig.de/benchmarks-data/QALDGen-Source.7z).
-Unzip the folder which contains 4 -- Agglomerative, commons-math3, FEASIBLE, QALDBench-Generator -- java projects.
-QALDBench-Generator is the main project from where benchmarks can be generated.
+Download the source code from [here](https://hobbitdata.informatik.uni-leipzig.de/sparql-bench/source-code/).
+Unzip the folder which contains 4 -- Agglomerative, commons-math3, FEASIBLE, SPARQLBench-Generator -- java projects.
+SPARQLBench-Generator is the main project from where benchmarks can be generated.
 Note this project requires the other 3 project to be included in the build path.
 Also all the jar files in the lib folder of FEASIBLE and Agglomerative need to be added into the main project.
 ```
-//Generate KMeans++ benchmarks from package org.aksw.simba.sqcbench.centroid public class KmeansPlusPlus
+//Generate KMeans++ benchmarks from package org.aksw.simba.sparqlbench.centroid public class KmeansPlusPlus

-//Generate DBSCAN+KMeans++ benchmarks from package org.aksw.simba.qaldbench.hybrid
+//Generate DBSCAN+KMeans++ benchmarks from package org.aksw.simba.sparqlbench.hybrid
 public class DbscanAndKMeansPluPlus

-//Generate FEASIBLE benchmarks from package org.aksw.simba.qaldbench.feasible public class FEASIBLEClustering
+//Generate FEASIBLE benchmarks from package org.aksw.simba.sparqlbench.feasible public class FEASIBLEClustering

-//Generate FEASIBLE-Exemplars benchmarks from package org.aksw.simba.qaldbench.feasible public class FeasibleExemplars
+//Generate FEASIBLE-Exemplars benchmarks from package org.aksw.simba.sparqlbench.feasible public class FeasibleExemplars

-//Generate Random selection benchmarks from package org.aksw.simb.qaldbench.random public class RandomSelection
+//Generate Random selection benchmarks from package org.aksw.simb.sparqlbench.random public class RandomSelection

-//You can also generate Agglomerative benchmarks from package org.aksw.simba.sqcbench.hierarchical public class Agglomerative
+//You can also generate Agglomerative benchmarks from package org.aksw.simba.sparqlbench.hierarchical public class Agglomerative
 However, Agglomerative clustering does not allow to generate fix number of clusters
 ```
 ### LSQ Datasets
-The LSQ datasets can be downloaded from [here](http://hobbitdata.informatik.uni-leipzig.de/lsq-dumps/)
+The LSQ datasets can be downloaded from [here](https://hobbitdata.informatik.uni-leipzig.de/lsq-dumps/1.0.1/)
-### Complette Evaluation Results
-Our complete evaluation results can be found [here](https://github.com/AKSW/spaqlbench/blob/master/spaqlbench-Evaluation-Results.xlsx)
 ### Authors
   * [Muhammad Saleem](https://sites.google.com/site/saleemsweb/) (AKSW, University of Leipzig)
   * [Axel-Cyrille Ngonga Ngomo](http://aksw.org/AxelNgonga.html) (AKSW, University of Leipzig)